WangPeng-Lab/scGCO/README.md

 │   ├── scGCO_code
 |         ├── scGCO # the source code folder for running scGCO
 |   ├── analysis
-|   |        ├── FIG2_a_b_c_d.ipynb:this notebook will reproduce main figure2a_2b_2c_2d
+|   |        ├── FIG2_a_b_c_d.ipynb:this notebook will reproduce main Figure2a_2b_2c_2d
-|   |        ├── FIG2_e_f.ipynb:this notebook will reproduce main figure2e_2f
+|   |        ├── FIG2_e_f.ipynb:this notebook will reproduce main Figure2e_2f
 |   |        ├── Simulation
 |   |               ├── notebooks : this folder contains simulation scripts and runing scripts
 |   |               ├── processed_data : this folder contains sim_mob sample info, tissue mat and simulation counts
 |   |               ├── compare : this notebook will reproduce Suppl Figure6
-|   |                    └── gen_Supple_Fig1.ipynb : this notebook will reproduce Suppl Figure1
+|   |                    └── gen_Supple_Fig1.ipynb : this notebook will reproduce Supple Figure1
 |   |        ├── MouseOB
-|   |               ├── Supple_Fig3_tsne_Genes_cluster_MOB.ipynb : this notebook will reproduce Suppl Figure3
+|   |               ├── Supple_Fig3_tsne_Genes_cluster_MOB.ipynb : this notebook will reproduce Supple Figure3
-|   |               ├── Supple_Fig4-markGenes-Rep9.ipynb : this notebook will reprodece Suppl Figure4
+|   |               ├── Supple_Fig4-markGenes-Rep9.ipynb : this notebook will reprodece Supple Figure4
-|   |               ├── Supple_Fig8-Tissue_structure.ipynb : this notebook will reproduce Suppl Figure8
+|   |               ├── Supple_Fig8-Tissue_structure.ipynb : this notebook will reproduce Supple Figure8
 |   |                    └── ...
 |   |        ├── Breast_Cancer
-|   |               ├── Supple_Fig12-Breast cancer.ipynb : this notebook will reproduce Figure2_e_f and Suppl Figure12
+|   |               ├── Supple_Fig12-Breast cancer.ipynb : this notebook will reproduce Figure2e_2f and Suppl Figure12
 |   |        ├── MERFISH
-|   |               ├── Supple_Fig15-MERFISH.ipynb : this notebook will reprodece Suppl Figure15
+|   |               ├── Supple_Fig15-MERFISH.ipynb : this notebook will reprodece Supple Figure15
 │   ├── Computation-Performance
-|         ├── Fig2g_Compare_memory_simulation_data.ipynb # this notebook is for comparing occpuied memory of three three methods and shown in main fig2g
+|         ├── Fig2g_Compare_memory_simulation_data.ipynb # this notebook is for comparing occpuied memory of three three methods and shown in main Fig2g
-|         ├── Fig2h_Compare_time_simulation_data.ipynb # this notebook is for comparing running speed of three three methods and shown in main fig2h
+|         ├── Fig2h_Compare_time_simulation_data.ipynb # this notebook is for comparing running speed of three three methods and shown in main Fig2h
 |   |     ├── Simulate_script
 |                   ├── create_performance_bigdata_R.ipynb # the code is for millions simulate data
 |                   ├── scGCO_performance_run.ipynb # the code is for testing scGCO running speed and occupied CPU memory with simulate data

-|                   ├── SPARK_performance_run.R # the code is for testing scGCO running speed and occupied CPU memory with simulate data
+|                   ├── SPARK_performance_run.R # the code is for testing SPARK running speed and occupied CPU memory with simulate data
 |                   ├── spatialDE_simulate_script.ipynb # the code is for testing spatialDE running speed and occupied CPU memory with simulate data
 │   ├── README.md
-│   ├── run.sh #  Code run to pre-compile the notebooks in this capsule to verify reproducibility.
-│   ├── Table_Of_Contents.ipynb # Start here in an interactive session.
-Includes hyperlinks to individual analysis notebooks
 |
 ├── data
 |   ├── HighVariableGenes